knative/docs/docs/eventing/configuration/broker-configuration.md

 Besides configuring the Broker class for each broker [individually](../brokers/create-broker.md#broker-class-options), it is possible to define the default Broker class cluster wide or on a per namespace basis:

-### Configuring the default BrokerClass for the cluster
+### Configuring the default Broker class for the cluster

-You can configure the `clusterDefault` Broker class so that any Broker created in the cluster that does not have a `BrokerClass` annotation uses this default class:
+You can configure the `clusterDefault` Broker class so that any Broker created in the cluster that does not have a `eventing.knative.dev/broker.class` annotation uses this default Broker class:

 ```yaml
 apiVersion: v1